JJB Sports: Corporate history

 The original JJB sportshop was founded in the beginning of the 1900s.
 It was expanded and incorporated in 1971, when ex footballer and supermarket chain operator Dave Whelan acquired a single sports shop in Wigan, and immediately opened a second sports goods outlet in his supermarket in Sutton, St Helens.

-The original JJB sports store was established by John Jarvis Broughton in the beginning of the 1900s, and later was purchased by John Joseph Bradburn.
-As these initials were all the same, the business was known locally as JJB’s.
-When Whelan bought the store from Bradburn, he kept the JJB name.
+The original JJB sports store was established by John Jarvis Broughton in the beginning of the 1900s, and later was purchased by John Bradburn in 1948.
+As the business was known locally as JJB's, Bradburn retained the name, as did Whelan when he bought the shop from Bradburn.

 During the beginning of the 1990s, the store portfolio grew to stores totalling 120 by 1994, at which point the company was floated on the London Stock Exchange.
 In July 1998, JJB bought its largest domestic competitor Sports Division.
 The acquisition made JJB one of the largest sports retailers in the United Kingdom, focusing on sports clothing rather than sports equipment.
 JJB had got to a sales total of £372.97 million (US$636.60 million) in 1999.

 In July 2002, it had also opened a new branch in Amsterdam.
 In October 2002, Duncan Sharpe, chief executive of JJB Sports, committed suicide.
 Mr Sharpe had been with the company for nineteen years, and was the son in law of the chairman, Dave Whelan.

 By 2005, JJB had expanded to stores over 430 throughout the United Kingdom and Ireland.
 On 8 June 2007, Mr Whelan sold his residual 29% stake in the firm for £190 million to Icelandic financial group Exista and Chris Ronnie, a sports retailer who previously worked at Umbro and Sports Direct.